 If you or anyone in your group feels the effects of high altitude, don’t go higher.
 If you must, have a backup plan if symptoms start to look like those mentioned above.

 In closing, I just want to point out that many people never have problems at all.
-Our guide in the Inca Trail, Fredy Zapata, told me that he can never guess who will struggle and who won’t.
-Come prepared, take precautions, and you will give your body a fighting chance to do well.
+As Inca Trail guide Fredy Zapata told me, he can never guess who will struggle and who won’t.
+Come prepared, take precautions, and give your body a fighting chance to do well.